 The 16mm garden railway has been extended several times over the years.
 The original spur to the terminus station was extended with a viaduct and return loop to produce a dog bone shaped layout.
 This was further extended in 2007 to provided improved steaming facilities.
 In early 2010 all the track was renewed with more points added giving extra loops and more exciting running possibilities.

-A number of club members have become interested in gauge 1, and we opened our facilities in that scale in 2005.
+A number of club members have become interested in Gauge 1, and we opened our facilities in that scale in 2005.
 We regularly hold open days or Get-To-Gethers throughout the year.